mstksg/inCode/copy/entries/functional-models-2.md

   + \ldots
 $$

-However, this is a bad way to look at models on time serieses, because nothing is stopping the result of a model from depending on a future value (the value at time $t = 3$, for instance, might depend explicitly only the value at time
-$t = 5$).
-Instead, we can imagine time series models as explicitly "stateful"
+However, this is a bad way of *implenting* models on time serieses, because nothing is stopping the result of a model from depending on a future value (the value at time $t = 3$, for instance, might depend explicitly only the value at time $t = 5$).
+Instead, we can imagine time series models as explicitly "stateful" models:
-models:

 $$
 f_p(x, s_{\text{old}}) = (y, s_{\text{new}})